blend-capital/blend-whitepaper/WHITEPAPER.md

 #### Depositing and Withdrawing Funds

-Users can deposit BLND or BLND:USDC liquidity pool tokens into a backstop module for an isolated lending pool.
+Users deposit 80/20 weighted BLND:USDC liquidity pool tokens into a backstop module for an isolated lending pool.
+BLND being 80% of the pool's weight, and USDC being 20.
 They can withdraw their deposits at any time.
 However, initiating a withdrawal places the funds into a withdrawal queue, where they remain for 30 days.
 After the queue expires, users can withdraw their funds as long as the backstop module has no remaining bad debt.
 The queue period ensures the backstop module can effectively perform its function as lender insurance.

 #### Lending Pool Interest Sharing

 In exchange for insuring pools, backstop module depositors receive a portion of the interest paid by pool borrowers unless their deposit is currently queued for withdrawal.
-The percent of borrower interest paid to the backstop module depends on the BackstopTakeRate parameter, which is set on pool creation and validated such that it is set within [0.05, 0.7].
+The percent of borrower interest paid to the backstop module depends on the BackstopTakeRate parameter, which is set on pool creation and validated such that the backstop cannot capture more than 100% of interest.
 The portion of interest paid to backstop module depositors should be set higher for high-risk pools and lower for low-risk pools, reflecting their differing insurance requirements.

 #### Covering Bad Debt